Derived deformation theory of algebraic structures: An explicit model via the operad of differentials

+An equivalent way to state this is that there is a chain homotopy between $Id_{Di(1,1)}$ and the composite $Di(1,1)\rightarrow I(1,1)\rightarrow Di(1,1)$ (the projection determined by sending $\delta$ to $0$ followed by the inclusion).
+This chain homotopy $h:Di(1,1)_{-n}\rightarrow Di(1,1)_{-n-1}$ (where $n$ is a natural integer and the subscript is the homological degree) is defined by $h(\delta^{\circ n})=\delta^{n+1}$.
+All complexes over $\mathbb{K}$ are fibrant and cofibrant, so chain homotopies are equivalent to homotopies in the sense of model category theory.
+Given that the converse composite, the inclusion followed by the projection, equals the identity, this means that these form a homotopy equivalence.
+All chain complexes here being fibrant and cofibrant, a homotopy equivalence is a quasi-isomorphism.
+Moreover, $Di(m,n)=I(m,n)=0$ for $(m,n)\neq (1,1)$, so the initial morphism and the projection are indeed homotopy inverse quasi-isomorphisms of properads. \end{proof}

-This operad $Di$ is a model for the moduli problem associated to derived homotopy sel-equivalences $\underline{haut}(X)$.
+This operad $Di$ is a model for the moduli problem associated to derived homotopy self-equivalences $\underline{haut}(X)$.
 Indeed, the operadic moduli space $\underline{Di\{X\}}$ of a $Di$-algebra $X$ controls the homotopy automorphism of the underlying complex: \begin{prop} There is an isomorphism of dg Lie algebras

-\end{prop} \begin{proof} The operad $Di$ is a minimal model in the sense of Theorem~\ref{T:Yal2}.
+\end{prop} \begin{proof} The operad $Di$ is a quasi-free resolution of $I$ in the sense of Theorem~\ref{T:Yal2}.
 It is of the form $Di=(\mathcal{F}(s^{-1}C),\partial)$, where $C$ is a cooperad generated by a single generator $u$ of degree $0$ with a coproduct determined by $\Delta_C(u)=u\otimes u$.
 Moreover, the trivial $Di$-algebra structure $triv$ sends $u$ to $0$, so the Lie bracket on $g_{Di,X}^{triv}=Hom_{\Sigma}(\overline{C},End_X)$ is just the convolution Lie bracket obtained by taking the graded commutator of the convolution product.
 At the level of complexes, we have